Chair of children’s hospital development board resigns

 Minister for Health Simon Harris said on Saturday he has accepted the resignation of Mr Costello.

-The controversy over the rising costs of the new National Children’s Hospital, which could top €2 billion, has prompted the Government to ask consultants PWC to examine the series of events that led to the increase.
+The controversy over the rising costs of the new National Children’s Hospital which could top €2 billion, has prompted the Government to ask consultants PWC to examine the series of events that led to the increase.
+The hospital will be located on the campus of St James’s Hospital in Dublin.

-In April 2016, Taoiseach Leo Varadkar said the total cost of the project would be €650 million.
-Last December, The Irish Times revealed the total cost of the project has increased to at least €1.73 billion.
-There are concerns now that the final cost may exceed €2 billion.

 I have acted with professionalism and integrity in all my dealings with the project stakeholders